NVComputing/nvcomputingsite/resources/acsl/datastructures.md

 <br>

 Priority queues are similar to binary search trees.
+Essentially, elements that have the highest priority are served first, even if they may have been put into the queue much later.
+So, unlike binary search trees, inserting nodes may involve shifting other nodes to establish the priority order that we want.

-However, with deleting and finding items, they are limited to the first item/element.
-Their name comes from this particular feature; they prioritize the first element.
+With deleting and finding items, they are limited to the first item/element.
 While they are more limited, that does not mean they are necessarily worse than binary search trees; in some situations, deleting and finding other items may not be very important and thus can be ignored.

 ## Inserting Nodes